JK unveils Rs 80k cr budget

 The Finance Minister said that the Gross State Domestic Product (GSDP) at current prices is estimated to be Rs 1,57,384 crore, which would be equivalent to 14.9 per cent growth at current prices over the previous year.

-The Tax Revenue and Non-Tax Revenue is estimated at Rs 16,955 crore higher by Rs 1430 crore over the revised target of Rs 15525 crore, he added.
+The Tax Revenue and Non-Tax Revenue is estimated at Rs 16,955 crore, higher by Rs 1,430 crore over the revised target of Rs 15,525 crore.

-The Tax revenue expected to grow by around 10.43 per cent over the current years RE, he added.
+The Tax revenue is expected to grow by 10.43 per cent over the current years RE.

-Fiscal deficit previously estimated at around 9.5 per cent has actually turned out to be around 5.7 per cent", he said.

-For government Employees, J&K government announced in the budget grant of 1 per cent Dearness Allowance due to the employees from 1st July 2017, and Committed to implement 7th Pay Commission Recommendations from April 1, 2018, which will be effective from 1st January, 2016.
+"Fiscal deficit previously estimated at around 9.5 per cent has actually turned out to be around 5.7 per cent."
+For government Employees, the government announced grant of 1 per cent Dearness Allowance for employees from 1st July 2017, and Committed to implement 7th Pay Commission Recommendations from April 1, 2018, which will be effective from January 1, 2016.

-The Unmarried daughters of the employees, who were not entitled to receive pension, have now been made eligible to receive pension once the employee and his and her spouse is no more, he said.
+Drabu said the unmarried daughters of the employees, who were not entitled to receive pension, have now been made eligible once the employee and his or her spouse is no more.

 Given the fact that there are 4.5 lakh employees, and about 1.5 lakh pensioners, this insurance cover extends to about 30 lakh people, he added.

-The government has increased the Personal Accidental Insurance from Rs 5 lakh to Rs 10 lakhs and "Assured Career Progression Scheme" for all the Gazetted cadres of engineering departments, he added.
+The government has increased the Personal Accidental Insurance from Rs 5 lakh to Rs 10 lakhs and "Assured Career Progression Scheme" for all the Gazetted cadres of engineering departments, Drabu said.

-For businesses and industries and trader, the government will consider providing alternate incentive in lieu of CST to the industrial units in the State, he added.
+For businesses, industries and traders, the government will consider providing alternate incentive in lieu of CST to the industrial units in the State, he added.
 PTI AB SA .

 This is unedited, unformatted feed from the Press Trust of India wire.